mcgnly/DeveloperDocumentation/Android/BuildingApp.md

 &quot;Log in&quot; menu item appear on the screen.</p>

 <h3>Adding Logic to the Activity</h3>
-<p>We've mentioned that an Activity is a an interactive screen within an App.
+<p>We've mentioned that an Activity is an interactive screen within an App.
 The following code is used to build the logic behind the activity and should be added to the <strong>ThermometerDemoActivity.java</strong> file.
 It's a bit long, but we've added code comments to walk you through it...
 See you on the other side</p>

 <pre><code>package io.relayr.demo.thermometer;